Message to Visitors – updated arrangements April 2021

 Starlight ward has now reopened for paediatric impatient admissions.

 The Children's Emergency Area in the A&E remains 'open' at Homerton 24 hours a day to care for children.

-For safety reasons related to the current pandemic, it is paramount that visitors are not congregating in corridors.
+For safety reasons and social distancing rules, we ask that visitors do not congregate in corridors.
 For other areas such as children and maternity we continue to have restricted visiting in place and access to those areas will only be by named persons as provided to the nursing staff.

-For people still coming to the hospital for blood tests.
-Please enter the hospital via the rear entrance to the site on Clifden Road, turn left and go to the Clifden Centre where our phlebotomists are holding blood testing sessions.
+If you are coming to the hospital for blood tests.
+Please enter the hospital via the front entrance to the site on Homerton Row, and ask for directions to the Clifden Centre where our phlebotomists are holding blood testing sessions.

 Patients are still urged to attend A&E and children’s A&E if necessary and to attend their appointments (either outpatient, elective surgery or diagnostics tests) in the Covid safe areas of the hospital.

 Mary Seacole Nursing Home: one named visitor is allowed between l10.30am and 6pm.